trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

-If you want to temporarily disable endpoint identification, you can add the property ``-Dcom.sun.jndi.ldap.object.disableEndpointIdentification=true`` to Presto's ``jvm.config`` file.
+If you want to temporarily disable endpoint identification, you can add the property ``-Dcom.sun.jndi.ldap.object.disableEndpointIdentification=true`` to Trino's ``jvm.config`` file.
 However, in a production environment, we suggest fixing the issue by regenerating the LDAP server certificate so that the certificate :abbr:`SAN (Subject Alternative Name)` or certificate subject name matches the LDAP server.